Prosecutors Defend Manafort Warrants Following Challenges Over Evidence

 Manafort's lawyers also said the FBI went overboard when it searched his condominium in Alexandria, Va., just outside the capital.
 Investigators took cameras and music players, which Manafort lawyers said are irrelevant to his case, as well as old papers with a questionable connection to the tax and foreign agent charges he is facing.

 The Justice Department's prosecutors told Berman Jackson that the warrants had been proper.
-Government lawyer Scott Meisler pointed out the person who allowed the FBI into the storage unit was not only listed on a lease, but also had the key and had previously accessed that unit as part of his job.
+Government lawyer Scott Meisler pointed out the person who allowed the FBI into the storage unit was not only listed on a lease but also had the key and had previously accessed that unit as part of his job.

 Even if there had been mistakes, Meisler argued, none of them were serious enough to bar the office of Justice Department special counsel Robert Mueller from using the material recovered by the FBI as evidence in court.